admrbsn/personal-2023/src/content/case-studies/recording-flow.md

 - Stripe for e-commerce integration

 One of our best decisions was our approach to mobile: while our desktop flow used a custom recording interface, the mobile experience tapped into native HTML inputs to capture video directly through iOS and Android's capabilities.
 This was a huge improvement because it worked with the operating systems instead of fighting against them - why reinvent what the OS already does so well?

+## Design Enhancements

+Beyond the technical rebuild, we focused on thoughtful design improvements that directly addressed user needs:

+### Contextual Experience
+We added dynamic placeholders behind the core flow to allow the selected Tribute theme (birthday, graduation, congratulations, etc.) to carry through the entire experience.
+This provided important context and ensured users felt connected to the purpose of their recording throughout the process.

+### Real-Time Validation
+We utilized form best practices by implementing reactive checkmarks for real-time validation.
+This immediate feedback helped users understand when they had successfully completed a step, reducing uncertainty and confusion.

+### Intuitive Interface Controls
+One subtle but important UI improvement was disabling the upload option when the record function was hovered over, and vice versa.
+During our research, we observed users showing confusion about whether they needed to both record and upload.
+This simple design decision eliminated that confusion and created a clearer path forward.

+### Participant Notes Feature
+We added a "notes" feature that allowed participants to jot down talking points that remained visible only to them during recording.
+This addressed a common pain point we discovered during research - many users were recording multiple takes because they forgot what they wanted to say during recording.

+### Moments of Delight
+On the confirmation page, we added pulsing buttons and a confetti Lottie animation to celebrate successful submissions.
+This small moment of delight reinforced positive feelings about completing the process and added a touch of personality to the experience.